track-asia/trackasia-native/platform/android/README.md

-# Trackasia Maps SDK for Android
+# TrackAsia Maps SDK for Android

-The Trackasia Maps SDK for Android is a library based on Trackasia GL Native for embedding interactive map views with scalable, customizable vector maps onto Android devices.
+The TrackAsia Maps SDK for Android is a library based on TrackAsia GL Native for embedding interactive map views with scalable, customizable vector maps onto Android devices.

 ## Getting Started